almaslennikov/consul-grpc-example/readme.md

 # Summary

-This is an example of two python microservices communicating with each other using Consul.
+This is an example of two python microservices communicating with each other via gRPC using Consul as service registry.

 ## Features